rucio/rucio/doc/source/index.rst

 This section contains the general information related to Rucio which is common to all developers, users and operators.
-For documentation specific to the any of these three, please see the subsequent sections.
+For documentation specific to any of these three, please see the subsequent sections.

 .. toctree::
     :maxdepth: 1